RoWhoIs/rowhois.com/README.md

 ## Deployment

-Due to the simple, static nature of the RoWhoIs website, creating instances, even ones not listed below, is incredibly easy.
+Due to the simple nature of the RoWhoIs website, creating instances, even ones not listed below, is incredibly easy.

 ### Vercel
 1. Fork the repository